Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Satellite-Derived LST

 \begin{itemize} \item Spatial Resolution: defines the size of a pixel in the satellite image, which determines the smallest detectable feature.
 This is crucial for accurate LST retrieval, as fine-scale spatial resolution captures smaller, more localized temperature variations~\cite{20201Shunlin}.

 \item Temporal Resolution: refers to the frequency at which a satellite revisits the same area.
-A higher temporal is critical for monitoring dynamic temperature changes over time~\cite{zhan2013disaggregation}. \end{itemize}
+A higher temporal resolution is critical for monitoring dynamic temperature changes over time~\cite{zhan2013disaggregation}. \end{itemize}

-Table \ref{tab:lstsat} presents the most common satellites for retrieving LST.
-It highlights the inherent trade-off between spatial and temporal resolution.
-For example, satellites like Landsat $8$ and Landsat $9$ offer an good spatial resolution of $30$ m, but their temporal resolution is limited to $16$ days.
-On the other hand, satellites like MODIS Aqua and MODIS Terra provide a much higher temporal resolution $1$ day, but with a coarser spatial resolution $1$ km.
-To address this, STF techniques offer a promising solution and will be discussed in the next sections.
+Table \ref{tab:lstsat} summarizes the most commonly used satellites for LST retrieval, emphasizing the trade-off between spatial and temporal resolution.
+For instance, Landsat $8$ and $9$ provide high spatial resolution ($30$ m) but revisit the same area only every $16$ days.
+In contrast, MODIS Aqua and Terra offer daily observations ($1$ day temporal resolution) but at coarser spatial resolution ($1$ km).
+STF techniques present a promising approach to overcome this trade-off, and will be discussed in the following sections.